But First We Brunch!

 Instructions

 • Add heavy cream and sugar to a medium bowl.
 Using a whisk or a hand mixer, whip to soft peaks.
 Add yogurt and continue mixing until peaks hold when whisk or beaters are lifted from the bowl.
-Cover and chill until ready to use.

-Make crepes
+Make Crepes

-• In a large bowl, whisk eggs.
-Add milk and vanilla and whisk.
-Continue whisking while drizzling in melted and cooled butter.
-Add in flour, powdered sugar, and kosher salt and whisk until fully combined.
-Allow to rest at least 15 minutes, up to 3 days ahead.
+• Add in flour, powdered sugar, and kosher salt and whisk until fully combined.
+Allow to rest at least 30 minutes, up to 3 days ahead.

 • In an 8 to 10 inch nonstick skillet, set over medium heat, add ½ teaspoon butter and allow to melt.
 Add ¼ to ⅓ cup batter and tilt pan until evenly distributed.
-If there are bare spots, this is the time to add more batter to those spots to fill them in.

 Save This Recipe! 💌